bhawnachandla/bhawnachandla/README.md

 ## About Me
 I'm a passionate Full Stack Developer with a knack for creating efficient, scalable, and user-friendly web applications.
 My journey in web development began with a curiosity for how websites work, and it has blossomed into a full-fledged career.

-- 🔭 I’m currently working on Homyz
+- 🔭 I’m currently working on Employee Management System
-- 🌱 I’m currently learning **TypeScript** and **GraphQL**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **Web Development**, **JavaScript**, **React**, **Node.js**
 - 📫 How to reach me: bhawnachandla28@gmail.com
-- ⚡ Fun fact: I love singing, cooking, and reading books

 ## Skills
 - **Languages**: ![Python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white), ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)